About the Rhesus Most Probable Genotype Generator

-The Rhesus Most Probable Genotype Generator (RhMPG) was created to make complex blood group genetics accessible to healthcare professionals, students, and anyone interested in understanding Rhesus blood group inheritance.
-We bridge the gap between laboratory phenotype results and their underlying genetic basis.
+The Rhesus Most Probable Genotype Generator (RhMPG) was created to make blood group genetics more accessible to healthcare professionals, students, and anyone interested in Rhesus blood group inheritance.
+It links laboratory phenotype results to their underlying genetic basis.

-Understanding Rhesus genotypes is crucial in several medical contexts:
+Rhesus genotypes are relevant in several medical contexts:

 Our algorithm incorporates: